 In 2016 our new Digital Flood Maps were adopted.
 To know your flood zone please visit our flood map page.

 Our community strives for resiliency against flooding though the Community Rating System.
-To learn more about CRS or our floodplain management plan, please visit the City's CRS page
+To learn more about CRS, our floodplain ordinances, or our floodplain management plan, please visit the City's CRS page

 Protecting Natural Resources is crucial for effective floodplain management.
 Help us protect them!